No Down Payment Car Insurance

 Why do car insurance companies require down payments?

-While a quick Google search will show options for no deposit car insurance, it’s not really an option.
+While a quick Google search will show options for no-deposit car insurance, it’s not truly an option.
 This has to do with the way auto insurance functions.
-Car insurance coverage — and any form of insurance — is designed to predict and prepare for risk.
-An insurance provider's best client is the one that poses the least amount of financial risk.
+Car insurance coverage — and any type of insurance — is about managing risks.
+The ideal customer for insurance companies is someone who doesn't make them too nervous about unexpected costs.

 Why is my first car insurance payment more expensive?